 There are lots of different types of lotto games that are really helpful for language development.
 Listening lottos help children to listen and discriminate between sounds by asking them to listen and match a sound to a picture.
 There are also colour and shape matching lotto boards which are great for helping children to learn these concepts.
-We have a number of Animal Listening Lotto games to play in our members area.
+We have a range of lotto games to download from our Therapy Centre.

 Turn Taking Games